 A 2 year license costs $12 and can be purchased at Noontootla Creek Farms upon arrival OR more info available at Georgia Department of Natural Resources

-Anyone holding a sportsman license is exempt from this additional expense.
+Anyone holding a Georgia Hunting license is exempt from this additional expense.

 Before arriving please review Hunting Rules under Rates and Regulations page.